 With spirituality gone mainstream, it’s only natural that this would happen…

 It has become cool and fashionable to be spiritual these days.

 Although it seems that being perceived as spiritual is far more important than walking the real spiritual path and actually doing the deep inner work.
-I say this as what amazes me is the number of likes and comments on the selfies with Gandhi quotes which clearly shows how far pseudo-spirituality has gone – it’s become superficial.
+I say this as what amazes me is the number of likes and comments on the selfies with Gandhi quotes which clearly shows how far pseudo-spirituality has gone – it’s become superficial also known as spiritual materialism.
 I mean, just because you post memes that quote Gandhi and Rumi does not mean you are spiritual, that you live by them or that you even understand what its meaning is.

 This funny screenshot going around says it all…

 People using spiritual concepts to compartmentalize their values and bypass emotional responsibility and accountability for their actions is something I’ve done in the past and experienced a lot, not just from people but from so-called healers and even well-known spiritual authors and leaders.

 They use spiritual teachings and twist them to suit their underlying agenda as well as to conceal their own shadow.